lgpdevtools/sraX/README.md

 ```
 Where:
 ```
---genome_directory	Mandatory directory containing the input file(s), which must be in FASTA format and
+-d	Mandatory directory containing the input file(s), which must be in FASTA format and
 	consisting of individual assembled genome sequences.
 ```